-Bits Description [31] INTR Interrupt Status (Read Only) This bit is the interrupt status of PDMA controller.
-[30:17] Reserved Reserved.
-[16] INTRCRC Interrupt Status of CRC Controller (Read Only) This bit is the interrupt status of CRC controller [15:9] Reserved Reserved.
-[8] INTR8 Interrupt Status of Channel 8 (Read Only) This bit is the interrupt status of PDMA channel8.
-[7] INTR7 Interrupt Status of Channel 7 (Read Only) This bit is the interrupt status of PDMA channel7.
-[6] INTR6 Interrupt Status of Channel 6 (Read Only) This bit is the interrupt status of PDMA channel6.
-[5] INTR5 Interrupt Status of Channel 5 (Read Only) This bit is the interrupt status of PDMA channel5.
-[4] INTR4 Interrupt Status of Channel 4 (Read Only) This bit is the interrupt status of PDMA channel4.
-[3] INTR3 Interrupt Status of Channel 3 (Read Only) This bit is the interrupt status of PDMA channel3.
-[2] INTR2 Interrupt Status of Channel 2 (Read Only) This bit is the interrupt status of PDMA channel2.
-[1] INTR1 Interrupt Status of Channel 1 (Read Only) This bit is the interrupt status of PDMA channel1.
-[0] INTR0 Interrupt Status of Channel 0 (Read Only) This bit is the interrupt status of PDMA channel0.
+Bits Description [31] INTR Interrupt Status This bit is the interrupt status of PDMA controller.
+Note: This bit is read only [30:17] Reserved Reserved.
+[16] INTRCRC Interrupt Status of CRC Controller This bit is the interrupt status of CRC controller Note: This bit is read only [15:9] Reserved Reserved.
+[8] INTR8 Interrupt Status of Channel 8 This bit is the interrupt status of PDMA channel8.
+Note: This bit is read only [7] INTR7 Interrupt Status of Channel 7 This bit is the interrupt status of PDMA channel7.
+Note: This bit is read only [6] INTR6 Interrupt Status of Channel 6 This bit is the interrupt status of PDMA channel6.
+Note: This bit is read only [5] INTR5 Interrupt Status of Channel 5 This bit is the interrupt status of PDMA channel5.
+Note: This bit is read only [4] INTR4 Interrupt Status of Channel 4 This bit is the interrupt status of PDMA channel4.
+Note: This bit is read only

+[3] INTR3 Interrupt Status of Channel 3 This bit is the interrupt status of PDMA channel3.
+Note: This bit is read only [2] INTR2 Interrupt Status of Channel 2 This bit is the interrupt status of PDMA channel2.
+Note: This bit is read only [1] INTR1 Interrupt Status of Channel 1 This bit is the interrupt status of PDMA channel1.
+Note: This bit is read only [0] INTRO Interrupt Status of Channel 0 This bit is the interrupt status of PDMA channel0.
+Note: This bit is read only

-PDMA Service Selection Control Register 2 (PDMA_PDSSR2)
+PDMA Service Selection Control Register 2 (PDMA\PDSSR2)